ianprime0509/zig-gobject/README.md

 Alternatively, if a Flatpak development environment is set up (see the section above), a predefined GIR profile can be selected using `-Dgir-profile`, which includes all the modules available in a specific GNOME SDK.
+The predefined profiles track the latest two GNOME releases.

 GIR files are assumed to be located in `/usr/share/gir-1.0` unless this is overridden via `-Dgir-files-path`.